-The networks in our proposed framework can be split into three parts: an encoder that extract high-level but low resolution features from high (spatial) resolution input, a bottleneck that performs non-linear mapping, and a decoder that restore high resolution target, i.e., a LF or a slice of the reconstruction cost volume, from high-level low resolution features.
-Table \ref{table:prnet} lists the detail configurations of the NI and DIBR networks.
+The networks in our proposed framework can be split into three parts: an encoder that extracts high-level but low-resolution features from high (spatial) resolution input, a bottleneck that performs non-linear mapping, and a decoder that restores high-resolution target, i.e., an LF or a slice of the reconstruction cost volume, from high-level low-resolution features.
+Table \ref{table:prnet} lists the detailed configurations of the NI and DIBR networks.
 The encoders and decoders of the NI and DIBR networks incorporate two packing-unpacking blocks symmetrically.
-We use a fold factor of 2 for each packing block and a fold factor of $1/2$ for each unpacking block.
-In the tables, we term the fold factor as stride factor for the convenience.
+We use folding factor of 2 for each packing block and a fold factor of $1/2$ for each unpacking block.
+In the tables, we term the folding factor as stride factor for convenience.
 For each residual module in the packing/unpacking block, we apply leaky ReLU activation after the first convolutional layers.

 The main difference between the NI and DIBR networks is as follows.
-For the NI network, we use one residual module ($K=1$) in the bottleneck.
+For the NI network, we use one residual block ($K=1$) in the bottleneck.
 We insert a deconvolutional layer (also known as transposed convolution layer) of stride [1, 1, $1/\alpha$] at the end of the bottleneck to achieve plenoptic reconstruction.
 Thus, the angular resolutions of the output features are $A_1=A$ and $A_2=\alpha(A-1)+1$.
-For the DIBR network, we stack $K=2$ residual modules in the bottleneck.
+For the DIBR network, we stack $K=3$ residual blocks in the bottleneck.
 The angular resolutions of the output features are $A_1=A_2=\alpha(A-1)+1$.